 On the other hand, if your Leopard gecko’s humidity levels are too low, it can suffer a whole host of health issues, including problems shedding, dehydration, and increased risk of infection.

 What Is The Ideal Humidity for a Leopard Gecko’s Tank

-We now know why it’s crucial to maintain the right levels of humidity in your Leopard gecko’s tank, but just what is the ideal humidity for your Leopard gecko, and how can you gauge and measure it?
+We now know why it’s crucial to maintain the correct levels of humidity in your Leopard gecko’s tank, but just what is the ideal humidity for your Leopard gecko, and how can you gauge and measure it?